-Figure 4 on page 23 sets out, in broad terms, the strategic sites.3
+Figure 4 below sets out, in broad terms, the strategic sites.
+However, it should be noted that the figures in the table are, to the best of the Combined Authority's knowledge, accurate and up to date, though if any discrepancy does arise, the figures below do not in any way override policy set out in Local Plans for the area.
 In addition to these allocated sites, the Devolution Deal with government refers to a potential new settlement in Fenland based on garden town principles; and a new Community Land Trust Scheme at Kennett in East Cambridgeshire.